Vikramjit Singh Chaudhary

 Vikramjit Singh Chaudhary is an Indian politician representing the Phillaur Assembly constituency in the Punjab Legislative Assembly.
-He is a member of Indian National Congress.
+He is a member of Indian National Congress until he was suspended in 2024 and again re inducted in the party in June 2025.

 Personal life

 Vikramjit Singh Chaudhary was born in Jalandhar and is the son of Jalandhar Member of Parliament Santokh Singh Chaudhary and former Director of Public Instruction (Colleges) Karamjit Kaur Chaudhary, grandson of former Agriculture Minister of Punjab Master Gurbanta Singh, nephew of former Local Government Minister Chaudhary Jagjit Singh and cousin of former Member of Punjab Legislative Assembly Chaudhary Surinder Singh.
 He studied in Bishop Cotton School, Shimla and Government College, Jalandhar.
 He is married to Shveta Raj Chaudhary and has two daughters.

 Political career

 The Chaudhary family has contested every assembly election of Punjab since 1936.
 Vikramjit Singh Chaudhary started his political career with his election as the President of District Youth Congress, Jalandhar (Rural) in 2008.
 He was elected president of the Punjab Pradesh Youth Congress in December 2011.
 In 2013, he undertook ‘Adhikar Yatra’ in Punjab during which he walked 1108 kilometres in 30 days to meet the people and highlight the work done by Congress to empower and uplift them.
 He contested 2017 Punjab Legislative Assembly election, but lost to Baldev Singh Khaira of Shiromani Akali Dal.